aaronbloomfield/ccc/hws/metamask/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here. <!-- So far there aren't any significant changes to report. -->
+Typo fixes and minor clarifications are not listed here.
+So far there aren't any significant changes to report.

-- Mon, Dec 3: Added the `sleepms()` function, needed by `showReturnIntegerValue()`
-- Sun, Dec 2: Updated the `showReturnIntegerValue()` Javascript function
-- Sun, Dec 2: Updated the Metamask setup instructions for a new look-and-feel that is on some platforms

 ### MetaMask Setup